NREL/floris/docs/index.md

 permalink: /
 ---

-# FLORIS Wake Modeling for Wind Farm Controls
+# FLORIS Wake Modeling and Wind Farm Controls Software

-FLORIS (FLOw Redirection In Steady-state) is a controls-focused wind farm simulation software incorporating steady-state engineering wake models into a performance-focused Python framework.
+FLORIS is a controls-focused wind farm simulation software incorporating steady-state engineering wake models into a performance-focused Python framework.
 It has been in active development at NREL since 2013 and the latest release is [FLORIS v2.4](https://github.com/NREL/floris/releases/tag/v2.4) in July 2021.
-The ``v3`` branch of the repository contains an architectural redesign of the software to enable improved performance in AEP calculation and controls optimization.
+The new ``v3`` version of the repository contains an architectural redesign of the software to enable improved performance in AEP calculation and controls optimization.

 We are actively seeking beta testers for the new framework.
 If you are interested in using FLORIS to conduct studies of a wind farm or extending FLORIS to include your own wake model, please get in touch!
-Register for beta testing by completing this form: https://forms.office.com/g/AmpAkJVvja and join the conversations at [GitHub Discussions](https://github.com/NREL/floris/discussions/categories/v3-design-discussion).
+Join the conversations at [GitHub Discussions](https://github.com/NREL/floris/discussions/categories/v3-design-discussion).

 For more context and background on previous work in FLORIS, see the